Lab 1 : Setup

 Introduction

-The Freedom-K64F and Freedom-K66F are both low-cost development platforms using the NXP Kinetis series of microcontrollers that is based on the ARM Cortex-M4 processor.
+The Freedom-K64F and Freedom-K66F are both low-cost development platforms using the NXP Kinetis series of microcontrollers based on the ARM Cortex-M4 processor.

 Features K64F K66F